 Rabbinic teachings speak highly of her hospitality, saying we all should bring a Torah scholar under our roofs, giving them nourishment and allowing them to partake of all that we possess.
 [Perek Zedakot 1]

-Elisha wastes no time.
-He gives his staff to his servant Geichazi, ordering him to dress for action and go ahead to the woman’s house—but warns him not to stop or answer anyone and to lay his staff on the child’s face.
+Elisha wasted no time.
+He gave his staff to his servant Geichazi, ordering him to dress for action and go ahead to the woman’s house—but warned him not to stop or answer anyone and to lay his staff on the child’s face.
 The servant obeyed, but the child didn’t stir.
 No sound, no sign of life.
-Later Elisha arrives and goes to the room, shuts the door, and prays to Adonai.
+Later on, Elisha arrived and went to the room, shut the door, and prayed to Adonai.
 Then he stretched himself out on the child, putting his mouth on the child’s mouth, his eyes on the child’s eyes, his hands on the child’s hands.

 As Elisha performed that prophetic action, the child’s flesh began to grow warm.
 The prophet went back downstairs, walked around the house for a bit, then went back up and once again stretched himself out on the child.
 The child sneezed seven times—then opened his eyes.

 The prophet called for the Shunammite woman.
 When she arrived, Elisha said, “Pick up your son.”
 She fell at his feet, prostrated herself on the floor, then picked up her son and went out.

 The soul connection to those seven sneezes?
 In Genesis 2:7, God blew into Adam’s nostrils the soul of life.
 Some used to posit that sneezing meant the soul was exiting from that same place it entered.
 Who knows, maybe the seven sneezes were “death” exiting so the new, resurrected breath of G-d could enter and revive the child.